 - Develop video techniques for making measurements and observing various phenomena;

 - Get involved with the FUSE that will be taking place about once each week;

 - Build advanced electric circuits, possibly even your own computer;

-- Use Arduinos to develop your own sensors and measuring devices...club run largely by students, and part of a NSF research project with Northwestern as we try to develop curriculum with this!
+- Use Arduinos to develop your own sensors and measuring devices...club run largely by students, and inspired by a NU grant project we are involved with!

 - Try to learn a computer programming language, such as Python.
 Take advantage of having NU grad students coming into our classes!